 - How can I protect user accounts from malicious logins?

 Some companies will also look for very specific fraud challenges related to their sector or location.
-For instance, relating to iGaming fraud, money laundering or identity theft, investigations may attempt to learn:
+For instance, an iGaming operator may attempt to learn the answers to questions such as:

 - Is my customer laundering money?